 “This is the message which we have heard from Him and declare to you, that God is light and in Him is no darkness at all.
 If we say that we have fellowship with Him, and walk in darkness, we lie and do not practice the truth.
 But if we walk in the light as He is in the light, we have fellowship with one another, and the blood of Jesus Christ His Son cleanses us from all sin.
 If we say that we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”

-It is important to note that the three of the wives of the Patriarchs were barren.
-These were Abraham’s wife Sarah, Isaac’s wife Rebekah and Jacob’s wife, Rachel.
-The chosen seed of all three of these barren women were Isaac, Jacob and Joseph.
-Joseph’s mother Rachel only conceived for one more child, Benjamin, to whom she gave birth to on their journey to Ephrath (meaning “ash heap/place of fruitfulness”).
-Ephrath is modern day Bethlehem.
+It is important to note that three of the wives of the Patriarchs were barren.
+These were Abraham’s wife Sarah, Isaac’s wife Rebekah, and Jacob’s wife, Rachel.
+The chosen seed of all three of these barren women was Isaac, Jacob, and Joseph.
+Joseph’s mother Rachel only conceived one more child, Benjamin, to whom she gave birth on their journey to Ephrath (meaning “ash heap/place of fruitfulness”).
+Ephrath is modern-day Bethlehem.
 She subsequently died during the birth.
 Jacob set up a pillar on her grave.

-Joseph endured much persecution and his brothers “hated him and could not speak peaceably to him” when his father presented him the coat as the son of his old age and they knew that Jacob loved him more.
-(Genesis 37:4).
+Joseph endured much persecution and his brothers “hated him and could not speak peaceably to him” when his father presented him the coat – they knew that Jacob loved him more (Genesis 37:4).
 Jacob used Joseph to “spy on his brothers” and report back to him what they were doing in the field.